-- Personal equipment and clothing. - Purchasing vehicles. - Buying land or facilities. - Projects intended primarily for private gain. - Projects that contribute directly to a company's distributable profits. - To help with budget shortfalls, debt repayments or endowments (including funds to build up a reserve or surplus and loan repayments). - Retrospective funding we will not reimburse costs already incurred. - Projects or activities that are primarily for the promotion of religion, religious belief or faith.
+- Personal equipment and clothing.
+For example, uniforms that would become an individual's private property.
+Any items must belong to the organisation rather than an individual. - Purchasing vehicles. - Buying land or facilities. - Projects intended primarily for private gain. - Direct financial benefits to individuals such as bonuses, gifts, prizes, vouchers. - Funds to pay individuals to attend training or work experience. - Any initiative where the main benefit will be increasing an organisations surplus rather than serving the community. - Funds for the general capacity building of organisations. - Projects that contribute directly to a company's distributable profits. - To help with budget shortfalls, debt repayments or endowments (including funds to build up a reserve or surplus and loan repayments). - Retrospective funding we will not reimburse costs already incurred. - Projects or activities that are primarily for the promotion of religion, religious belief or faith.
 Whilst religious organisations and faith groups may be able to apply for funding, the project must deliver wider community or public benefits to be eligible.
-In addition, we will not part fund a post which provides both community and religious/faith based work or decorations or lighting for religious festivals/events. - Projects or activities that are primarily for the promotion of politics or political beliefs. - Any project or activity that may bring HS2 Ltd, its sub-contractors or its partners (including Groundwork UK) into disrepute. - Projects that do not meet the 'Additionality' principle (set out below). - Projects used solely for delivering curriculum activity (if your project is applying for a school or education establishment it should ensure it opens opportunities for the wider community).
-Please see additional guidance for school applications. - Projects that primarily benefit schools during the school day. - Unspecified expenditure. - Costs associated with fundraising or bid writing. - Any project where funding will be passported to other organisations (for example though a grants programme). - Organisational overheads or running costs which the organisation would incur whether the project was running or not (although we will consider funding support costs incurred as a direct result of running the project). - Campaigning or lobbying projects. - Feasibility studies. - Projects that are not based in disrupted areas (set out in section 1.4). - Trips (for example to the beach, to the theatre) - Trips (UK and overseas) or any international activity. - Any activity that would be in breach of State Aid rules or the subsequent UK Subsidy Bill/Act 2022. - Broadband (please see FAQ 17 at the end of this document). - Business rates and subsidies. - Car parking subsidies.
+In addition, we will not part fund a post which provides both

-- Ongoing maintenance costs or ongoing running costs linked to capital projects. - Road safety measures or improvements including speed cameras or vehicle activated signs, speed bumps or other speed reduction measures such as speed tables, speed cushions, priority narrowing or chicanes, installing or enhancing pedestrian crossings (including Puffin, Zebra, Toucan, Pelican and Pegasus) or junction improvements or changes to road layouts. - Maintenance/upkeep of pavements, public rights of way or public footpaths. - The set up and /or running of community radio stations.
+- community and religious/faith based work or decorations or lighting for religious festivals/events. - Projects or activities that are primarily for the promotion of politics or political beliefs. - Any project or activity that may bring HS2 Ltd, its sub-contractors or its partners (including Groundwork UK) into disrepute. - Projects that do not meet the 'Additionality' principle (set out below). - Projects used solely for delivering curriculum activity (if your project is applying for a school or education establishment it should ensure it opens opportunities for the wider community).
+Please see additional guidance for school applications. - Projects that primarily benefit schools during the school day. - Unspecified expenditure. - Costs associated with fundraising or bid writing. - Any project where funding will be passported to other organisations (for example though a grants programme). - Organisational overheads or running costs which the organisation would incur whether the project was running or not (although we will consider funding support costs incurred as a direct result of running the project). - Campaigning or lobbying projects. - Feasibility studies. - Projects that are not based in disrupted areas (set out in section 1.4). - Trips (for example to the beach, to the theatre) - Trips (UK and overseas) or any international activity. - Any activity that would be in breach of State Aid rules or the subsequent UK Subsidy Bill/Act 2022. - Broadband (please see FAQ 17 at the end of this document). - Business rates and subsidies. - Car parking subsidies. - Ongoing maintenance costs or ongoing running costs linked to capital projects. - Road safety measures or improvements including speed cameras or vehicle activated signs, speed bumps or other speed reduction measures such as speed tables, speed cushions, priority narrowing or chicanes, installing or enhancing pedestrian crossings (including Puffin, Zebra, Toucan, Pelican and Pegasus) or junction improvements or changes to road layouts. - Maintenance/upkeep of pavements, public rights of way or public footpaths. - The set up and /or running of community radio stations.